asashour/skia-test/README.md

 The expectation, that at some value, the RTL should have offset of 4, however it seems that the maximum is 3.

+It seems to originate from `globalClusterIndex` in Run.h.

 ## Linux results

 ### LTR